Air India Canada-bound flight experience mid air scare after flap malfunction

-The aercraft, which made a safe landing at 14:25, had 210 passengers on board, according to the reports.
-The flight had departed at 13:28.
+The aircraft, which made a safe landing at 14:25, had 210 passengers on board, according to the reports.
+The flight had departed at 1:28 PM.

-An Air India flight from Delhi to Canada experienced a midair fright when the plane discovered a flap malfunction on Wednesday, January 4.
-According to sources, the flight AI-143 declared a complete emergency at 14:03 hours.
+An Air India Paris bounnd flight made an emergency landing at New Delhi Indira Gandhi International (IGI) airport after it experienced a midair fright when the plane discovered a flap malfunction on Wednesday, January 4.
+According to sources, the flight AI-143 declared a complete emergency at 2:03 PM.

 Recommended ArticlesView All